 - Do we have a plan to realise the benefits of the investment?

 - Does the investment support our wider business strategy?

-Customer Experience and change have an important intersection.
+Customer Experience Management and change have an important intersection.
 They both need the engagement of our teams.
-See August’s post for a quick checklist, with apologies that governance is repeated – like New York, it is so good I had to list it twice.
+See this post for a quick checklist, with apologies that governance is repeated here.
+Like New York, it is so good I had to list it twice.

-Or the things you need to do to be successful in change – and Customer Experience.
+Or the things you need to do to be successful in change – and Customer Experience Management.
 Governance helps balance juicy insights and team enthusiasm with the needs of the business and other stakeholders.
-Done well it is a simple way to make sure we are working on the right things, we have support and everyone knows their part in change.
-Done badly it is bureaucratic, stifling and slows down progress.
-So our tip?
+Done well, it is a simple way to make sure we are working on the right things, we have support and everyone knows their part in change.
+Done badly, it is bureaucratic, stifling and slows down progress.
+My tip?
 Do it well.

-Whatever you do, don’t shy away from the idea that we need a return on investment when we improve our customers’ experience.
+Whatever you do, don’t shy away from the idea that you need a return on investment when you improve your customers’ experience.
 It can be a thorny subject, which, left too late, grows uncontrollably.
 So, find the right approach for you, demonstrate value, learn lessons and repeat.